apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Local Manager
 =============

-.. ts:confvar:: CONFIG proxy.config.lm.sem_id INT 11452
+.. ts:cv:: CONFIG proxy.config.lm.sem_id INT 11452

    The semaphore ID for the local manager.

-.. ts:confvar:: CONFIG proxy.config.admin.autoconf_port INT 8083
+.. ts:cv:: CONFIG proxy.config.admin.autoconf_port INT 8083

    The autoconfiguration port.

-.. ts:confvar:: CONFIG proxy.config.admin.number_config_bak INT 3
+.. ts:cv:: CONFIG proxy.config.admin.number_config_bak INT 3

    The maximum number of copies of rolled configuration files to keep.

-.. ts:confvar:: CONFIG proxy.config.admin.user_id STRING nobody
+.. ts:cv:: CONFIG proxy.config.admin.user_id STRING nobody

    Option used to specify who to run the ``traffic_server`` process as; also used to specify ownership of config and log files.